Web Search Results for "Microbes"

 1.1A: Defining Microbes - Biology LibreTexts

 While most microbes are unicellular, some multicellular animals and plants are also microscopic and are therefore broadly defined as ?microbes.?
 Microbes serve many functions in almost any ecosystem on Earth, including decomposition and nitrogen fixation.
-Many microbes are either pathogens or parasitic organisms, both of which can harm humans.

 WHAT IS THIS?
 This is an unscreened compilation of results from several search engines.
 The sites listed are not necessarily recommended by Surfnetkids.com.